Death toll from floods in northern Turkey reaches 27 | Science-Environment

 - Turkey

-Turkish officials say search-and-rescue crews have recovered 10 more bodies overnight, raising the death toll from the severe floods and mudslides that struck the north of the country to 27 on Friday.
+Search-and-rescue crews in northern Turkey recovered 10 more bodies overnight, raising the death toll from the severe floods and mudslides that struck the region to 27, officials said on Friday.

-The floods battered the Black Sea coastal provinces of Bartin, Kastamonu, Sinop, and Samsun on Wednesday, demolishing homes and bridges and sweeping away cars.
-Hundreds of people were rescued to safety by helicopters.
+Heavy rainfalls that pounded the Black Sea coastal provinces of Bartin, Kastamonu, Sinop and Samsun on Wednesday caused the flooding that demolished homes and bridges and swept away cars.
+More than 1,700 people were evacuated, including hundreds who were lifted to safety by helicopters, and many were being temporarily housed at student dormitories.
+The Disaster and Emergency Management Presidency, or AFAD, said Friday that the latest bodies were found in worst-hit Kastamonu.
+The agency said crews are still searching for a woman who was reported missing in Bartin province.
+The private DHA news agency reported, however, that 12-year-old twins and their grandparents are also missing in the town of Bozkurt, in Kastamonu, after their building collapsed.
+Floodwaters inundated much of the town and a second building was also severely damaged.
+In Bartin province, at least 13 people were injured when a section of a bridge caved in.
+In total, five bridges collapsed in the floods while two others were damaged, AFAD said.
+Dozens of villages are still without power and several roads remain blocked.

-The Disaster and Emergency Management Presidency, or AFAD, said rescuers recovered 10 more bodies in worst-hit Kastamonu, bringing the fatality toll to 27.
+Speaking in Bozkurt late Thursday, Interior Minister Suleyman Soylu described the scenes as "the most severe flood disaster I have seen."
+President Recep Tayyip Erdogan, who canceled celebrations marking his ruling party's 20th anniversary, was scheduled to travel to the area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)